sysadminanywhere/sysadminanywhere/README.md

 #### Inventory
 - Retrieving information about installed software
-- Retrieving information about installed hardware
+- Retrieving information about installed hardware (Coming soon)

 #### Automation
 - Building workflows based on n8n for automation and monitoring